 Amount of Hot Water

-Tankless Water Heater: A tankless heater can provide about 7 to 15 litres of hot water per minute.
+Tankless Water Heater: Typically, a tankless heater can provide about 7 to 15 litres of hot water per minute.
 When sized correctly, a tankless water heater can supply enough hot water for simultaneous uses.
 If not sized correctly, you might not get hot water for your shower if the washing machine or dish washer is running.
 For larger homes, two or more units might be required.
-Sherwood Mechanical Services can recommend the size or number of tankless water heaters you might require for your home.
+A plumber can recommend the size or number of tankless water heaters you might require for your home.

 Hot Water Tank: Depending on the size of the tank, typical storage hot water tanks can heat and store between 30 to 75 gallons of water at one time.
 Larger tanks are recommended for big households.
 Though you can store more water, it is more expensive to have a larger volume of water heated for storage.